 Finally the authors wish to stress that all of the above examples relate to the volumetric correlation analysis of cross-correlation peaks at a single interrogation window location.
-These depth-resolved measurements would be available at each sampling window location throughout a PIV measurement region.

-Figure 6 shows both the effect of the number of samples N of the PIV interrogation window and the effect of the particle seeding density $\rho$ on the accuracy of the calculated solution (root mean square, RMS).
+These depth resolved measurements would be available at each sampling window location throughout a PIV measurement region.
+Figure 7 shows both the effect of the number of samples N of the PIV interrogation window and the effect of the particle seeding density ρ on the r.m.s. of the calculated solution.
 Clearly, increasing the number of samples increases the accuracy of the resolved displacement field.
 However, even for low numbers of samples (N = 16), the results qualitatively follow the exact solution.
 Furthermore, it can be seen that for low N the velocity profiles is biased towards the focal plane.
 The effect of seeding density follows an interesting trend, which is that after significant benefit for increases in density at low values of density, a plateau is attained for a large range of seeding density.

 To demonstrate the general applicability of this technique, we extended the analysis to different channel depths with their appropriate optical configuration.
-The objectives chosen are typical in $\mu$ PIV as they are inexpensive and readily available.
+The objective ρ [particles/ μ m3]